LunaSare/datelife_examples/docs/Hominidae_report.md

 \newpage

-## III.
-Create new data

-Another way to use information from source chronograms is to use the node ages as calibration points to date any given tree containing at least two of the taxa in source chronograms.
-To do this, we need the target tree

-As an example, we're gonna date the Open Tree Synthetic tree (mainly because the taxonomic tree is usually less well resolved.)

-Now, let's say you like the Open Tree of Life Taxonomy and you want to stick to that tree.
-Dates from available studies were tested over the Open Tree of Life Synthetic tree of Hominidae and a tree with 6 tips, 83 % resolved nodes and a MRCA of 10 was constructed.
-We also tried  each source chronogram independently, with the Dated OToL and with each other, as a form of cross validation in Table 2.
-This is not working perfectly yet, but we are developping new ways to use all calibrations efficiently.
+![Hominidae lineage through time (LTT) plots from
+    source chronograms used as secondary calibrations (gray), source chronograms used as topology (purple) and chronograms resulting from calibrating the latter with the former using BLADJ (green).](plots/Hominidae_LTTplot_crossval_bladj.pdf)

 \newpage

+## 3. Generate new chronograms.

+Another way to leverage information from the source chronograms is to use the node ages as secondary calibration points to date any tree topology (with or without branch lengths) given that at least two taxa from source chronograms are in the tips of that topology.
+In this data set, we have 42 calibrations in total (that basically correspond to the sum of the number of nodes in each source chronogram).
+Once we have a target tree topology, we can map the calibrations to the target tree.
+Some nodes will have several calibrations and some others might have none.
+To deal with this, we can expand the calibrations to make them agree, or we can summarize them.
+To exemplify each method we performed a series of cross validation analyses by using the information from all other source chronograms to date the topology of source chronograms from each study

+### 3.1.
+Calibrate a tree without branch lengths

+### 3.2.
+Calibrate a tree with data (from BOLD).

+### 4.1.
+Expanding calibrations
 \begin{table}[t]

-\caption{\label{tab:unnamed-chunk-5}Was it successful to use each source chronogram independently as calibration (CalibN) against the Dated Open Tree of Life (dOToL) and each other (ChronoN)?}
+\caption{\label{tab:unnamed-chunk-4}Was it successful to use each source chronogram independently as calibration (CalibN) against the Dated Open Tree of Life (dOToL) and each other (ChronoN)?}
 \fontsize{7}{9}\selectfont
 \begin{tabular}{llllllllll}
 \toprule